Economy not in trouble; green shoots visible:FM

 "There are seven important indicators which show that there are green shoots in the economy...economy is not in trouble," she said while replying to a debate on the Union Budget in Lok Sabha.
 Referring to visible indicators of green shoots, the Finance Minister said the forex reserve is at an all time high and the stock market is upbeat.

+"Global sentiment is in favour of India.
+Foreign investors continue to show confidence in India and that is why the country has attracted a net FDI of USD 24.4 billion in April-November 2019-20 as against USD 21.2 billion in the same period the previous year," she said.
+Net Foreign Portfolio Investment (FPI) in April-November 2019-20 was positive at USD 12.6 billion as against USD 8.7 billion in the same period last fiscal.

+She further said the gross GST (Goods and Services Tax) revenue collected in January 2020 grew at 12 per cent while in November 2019, it was 6 per cent.
+"So there is a steady growth and therefore negative growth, which it showed in September and October, has been corrected and we are on a positive growth trajectory and this will obviously bring in greater and newer investments to the economy and it will also reduce the business cost," she added There are seven green shoots based on which the economy now very clearly moving forward, she added.

-She said the government's focus is on four engines of growth which include private investment, exports, private and public consumption.
+The Finance Minister said the government's focus is on four engines of growth which include private investment, private consumption, public investment and exports.
 With regard to public investment, she said, the government in December announced a National Infrastructure Pipeline.

 It envisages investment of Rs 103 lakh crore for infrastructure development across the country in the next four years (till 2024-25), she said.
 To boost consumption, the government has increased the Minimum Support Price of all mandated Rabi and Kharif crops for 2019-20.